-In this role, you will be able to interface with key stakeholders from federal and state agencies, including other state public service commissions, FERC and the SEC.
-You will also interface with professionals of Fortune 500 energy companies, energy developers and providers, and regulatory professionals from across the Nation.
+In this role, you will have an opportunity to interface with key stakeholders from federal and state agencies, including other state public service commissions, FERC, and the SEC.
+You will also interface with professionals of Fortune 500 energy companies, energy developers and providers, as well as regulatory professionals from across the Nation.
 You will gain significant industry exposure and unmatched professional experience as a member of a leading regulatory agency with a proud 100+ year history of regulatory excellence.

 The Financial Analyst is responsible for providing authoritative advice to the Chief of Accounting and Finance and the Commission on the full range of financial issues associated with the regulatory oversight of utility companies.
-Completes individual financial analysis and research assignments requiring planning, information assembly, analysis and evaluation, conclusions, and report preparation.
-Review, analyze, and summarizes pertinent documents filed in formal proceedings, including testimony, briefs, Commission orders, motions, notices, and reports.
+Completes individual financial analysis and research assignments requiring planning, information assembly, analysis and evaluation, conclusions and report preparation.
+Reviews, analyzes and summarizes pertinent documents filed in formal proceedings, including testimony, briefs, Commission orders, motions, notices, and reports.
 Examines and analyzes the capital structures, rates of return, credit ratings, and other financial data contained in applications for rate adjustments submitted to the Commission by public utilities and others to determine if these applications are reasonable and conform to the Commission's rules of practice and procedure.
-Performs credit rating analysis and assesses operating and financial risks faced by telecommunications, electric and gas companies.
-Reviews and analyzes the utilities' revenue and cost data to determine whether they appropriately reflect the operations of the companies in the District of Columbia.
-Participates in preparing advisory memoranda, including rate case and investigative orders involving complex financial issues.

-The Commission offers a competitive salary range, a generous travel stipend for public transportation, as well as an attractive benefits package.
+The Commission is currently deploying a hybrid telework schedule, which includes three days per week of teleworking, and two days each week in our 13th and G Street offices.
+We also offer flex time schedules.
+The Commission also offers a competitive salary range, a generous travel stipend for public transportation, as well as an attractive benefits package.
 The Commission's benefits package encompasses a flexible menu of comprehensive benefits, including health, dental, vision, life, and disability insurance options, as well as a strong set of portable retirement benefits and savings options.
 The Commission also offers attractive vacation and sick leave time, as well as paid holidays, consistent with District government provisions.